 - people who have a severe mental disability, live-in carers who look after someone who isn't their partner, spouse or child (up to 18 years)

-See my article 'What to do if you are struggling to pay your council tax'
+See our article 'What to do if you are struggling to pay your council tax'

-- Seek advice from a financial adviser and a tax specialist – if you are contemplating mitigating tax you should seek expert advice as not all the ideas in this guide are suitable for everyone (they are for information purposes only).
+- Seek advice from a financial adviser and a tax specialist – If you are contemplating mitigating tax, you should seek expert advice as not all the ideas in this guide are suitable for everyone (they are for information purposes only).
 Also, remember that the tax regime is always subject to change so bear this in mind before you start making wholesale changes to your finances.
-Read my article 'Do you need financial advice?' for more information.
+Read our article 'Do you need financial advice?' for more information.